karmi/retire/README.markdown

 There are todos, plans and ideas, some of which are listed below, in the order of importance:

-* Wrap all Tire functionality mixed into a model in a "forwardable" object, and proxy everything via this object.
-(The immediate problem: [Mongoid](http://mongoid.org/docs/indexing.html))
-* If we're not stepping on other's toes, bring Tire methods like `index`, `search`, `mapping` also to the class/instance top-level namespace.
 * Proper RDoc annotations for the source code
 * [Statistical](http://www.elasticsearch.org/guide/reference/api/search/facets/statistical-facet.html) facets
 * [Geo Distance](http://www.elasticsearch.org/guide/reference/api/search/facets/geo-distance-facet.html) facets